Get insider access

 18.2 kHz

 This speaker's frequency response accuracy is acceptable.
-It's a small device, limiting its ability to bring a deep and rumbling low-bass.
+It's a small device, limiting its ability to bring a deep and rumbling low bass.
 Still, it does a good job with most music genres, as its balanced mids ensure that voices and other instruments are clear and accurate in the mix.
-The extra emphasis in the mid-to-high bass also adds a boomy quality to the mix.
-Its sound isn't customizable, though, which is disappointing.
+The extra emphasis in the mid-to-high bass adds a boomy quality to the mix.
+Despite having a companion app, its sound isn't customizable, which is disappointing.
+The Anker Soundcore Select 4 Go has a less boomy sound, which you might prefer, and you can also customize its sound using its companion app.

 Sound